yucoder14/ling_research/README.md

 ------------

 At the time of installation, utterances were organized in a giant `json` or `jsonl` file, making it infeasible to work with limited memory.
+Thus, I wrote this script to split the giant file into sub-files.
 Because the script parses the file as a file stream, split mode does not support multiprocessing.

 Example usage: